 The following procedures are to be followed for scoring student answer papers for the Regents Examination in Integrated Algebra.
-More detailed information about scoring is provided in the publication Information Booklet for Scoring the Regents Examination in Integrated Algebra.
+More detailed information about scoring is provided in the publication Information Booklet for Scoring the Regents Examinations in Mathematics.

-Use only red ink or red pencil in rating Regents papers.
 Do not attempt to correct the student's work by making insertions or changes of any kind.
-Use check marks to indicate student errors.
+In scoring the open-ended questions, use check marks to indicate student errors.
 Unless otherwise specified, mathematically correct variations in the answers will be allowed.
 Units need not be given when the wording of the questions allows such omissions.